-Credit scores Can Cost You: What Consumers Don’t KnowThe biggest misconception that consumers have when it comes to credit scores is just how significant a low score can be when it comes to purchasing.
+Check the Report: What Consumers Don’t KnowThe biggest misconception that consumers have when it comes to credit scores is just how significant a low score can be when it comes to purchasing.
 If a credit score scale goes up to 850, a low scores is usually considered 620 or less.
 Generally speaking, the lower the credit score, the more difficult an individual will have getting financing for any type of purchase – that is, if they’re even approved for financing at all.
 Typically, poor scores can add anywhere from five to 20 percent to to the total cost of the loan.
-The CFA report showed that about only 20 percent of all consumers truly know just how much low Credit scores can cost you The report found that another big unknown has to do with just who can check your credit score.
+The CFA report showed that about only 20 percent of all consumers truly know just how much low credit scores can hurt.
+The report found that another big unknown has to do with just who can check your credit score.
 While most consumers know that credit checks are essential for things like mortgages and auto loans, most don’t know that landlords, would-be employers, insurance agents, cell phone carriers and utility companies can also check your credit score in an effort to determine your “risk” as a consumer.
+Other unknowns include:

 - About half of all those surveyed didn’t know that lenders are required to inform consumers of their credit score during the application process, whether they’ve been approved or not.

 - About two out of every five people surveyed believed that age and marital status factor into a credit score.
 That’s obviously not the case.